prankuragarwal/Red_Hot_Techie_Pepper/README.md

 6. Gives nearest bus transportation service
 7. Helps you in finding your desired job in a particular location
 8. Tourist Spots in the city
-9. NLP Based instatnt response
+9. NLP Based instant response
-10. AutoCorrects the queries and replies accordingly